Toto Wolff and Christian Horner ramp up rivalry as Max Verstappen is cleared

 “It is completely expected,” he said.

 “We wanted to trigger a discussion around it because it will probably be a theme in the next few races.
-We didn’t really thing it would go any further.
+We didn’t really think it would go any further.

 “You fight for every single point, we don’t expect to gain anything to be honest, from the right of review, it is more about the principle and philosophy.